haydn-j-evans/hostfilewrapper/README.md

 This script will rename the dnsmasq binary and then create a bash script in its place, that will call the replaced binary in it, but first stripping out the --no-hosts argument.

 The script then corrects the permissions needed for the new file created and restarts network manager.

+This idea was taken and expanded from this forum post https://askubuntu.com/questions/117899/configure-networkmanagers-dnsmasq-to-use-etc-hosts , credit to kbenoit!

+## Install instructions

+- git-clone this repo onto your system
+- run this script as sudo